bailuk/AAT/README.compile.md

 2. Add the "tools" and "platform-tools" directories from the SDK to the executable path of your system.

-3. Run the following commands inside the root directory of this (AAT) project. android list targets android update project --name AAT --path . --target X Where X is an ID listed by the first command
+3. Run the following commands inside the root directory of this (AAT) project.
+     `android list targets`
+     `android update project --name AAT --path . --target X`
+   Where X is an ID listed by the first command.
 This will create the android ant scripts.

-4. build the project with the commands: ant clean ant debug
+4. Build the project with the commands:
+     `ant clean`
+     `ant debug`
    If you are lucky this will create "bin/aat-debug.apk".